urself25/Orca_Gcode_to_Gx/README.md

 ## How to Install

-Download the zip file and save the included anywhere you want.
+Download the zip file and extract the included exe file anywhere you want.

 In Orcaslicer, go to Process, under the Other Tab, scroll down to the _Post-Processing Script_ box.
 In the box, insert "path/to/orca_gcode_to_gx.exe";